 |At times of scarce electricity and high energy prices, Clean Energy Hubs perform their back up role by generating electricity, heat and cold from a multitude of renewable sources, such as solar thermal, bioenergy and advanced synthetic fuels.|

-Depending on the input, the two different scenarios of the Clean Energy Hub (electricity conversion and energy generation) may be active at the same time.
+Depending on the input, the two different scenarios (electricity conversion and energy generation) may be active at the same time.